-Sage Oak recognizes that Foster and Mobile Youth may face significant barriers to achieving academic success due to their family circumstances, disruption to their educational program, and their emotional, social, and other health needs.
-To enable such students to achieve state and charter school academic standards, Sage Oak shall provide them with full access to the educational program and implement strategies identified as required by law and necessary for the improvement of the academic achievement of foster youth in the local control and accountability plan ("LCAP").
+Sage Oak Charter Schools recognize that foster and mobile youth may encounter unique challenges that can impact their academic success including disruptions in their educational program, and their emotional, social, and other health needs.
+To support these students in reaching both state and charter school academic standards, Sage Oak is committed to providing full and equal access to the educational program.
+We will also implement strategies identified as required by law and detailed in our Local Control and Accountability Plan (LCAP)-to help foster and mobile youth overcome barriers and improve their academic achievement.